lpio/lpio-spec/server.md

 - remove all listeners
 - destroy adapter

-## Save a message.
+## Send a message.

-Method `save` will use the adapter to save messages of type "user".
+Method `send` will use the adapter to save messages of type "user".